Clipwire’s Partnership With The Price Is Right: What to Understand About Licensing an IP for Your Game

 - Is the game inexpensive/easy to distribute with UA?

 - Does it activate an existing audience in a way that makes them eager to spend money?

-On the creative side, you’ll have to negotiate for art guidelines, rather than having the license holder approve of your art each time.
-But if you agree on content outlines, you’ll be able to iterate much faster to launch earlier instead of burning through resources while waiting for approvals.
+Creatives: On the creative side, you’ll need to think through art guidelines, rather than having the license holder approve your art each time.
+Once you agree on content outlines, you’ll be able to iterate much faster to launch earlier instead of burning through resources while waiting for approvals.

 Find the right IP license, understand how to approach them, and think through how the IP will integrate into your title.
 In your approach, make the process as easy as possible for them.
 Do the heavy lifting and provide transparency around your: